By Andrea Childs published

 'Whether it backs into a corner, island or peninsular, you are instantly saving on the space that you would usually need behind traditional chairs,' confirms Smith.
 'Without designated seats, you can usually fit more people around the table, too.'

 A staple of the 1990s, barn conversions are seeing a resurgence in popularity as dreams of moving to the country and taking on a project seemed to have become more viable in a work-from-home culture.

 This grand kitchen from The Main Company employs several key country-kitchen must-haves, including textured natural timber tops, tumble-edged stone flooring and a huge multi-functional island that makes the most of the high-ceilinged space.

-'With original reclaimed materials including wooden beams, Cornish stone and brick walls, we were able to create a rustic look and feel whilst retaining some of the buildings original charm,' says Karan Main, director at The Main Company.
+'With original reclaimed materials including wooden beams, Cornish stone and brick walls, we were able to create a country look and feel whilst retaining some of the buildings original charm,' says Karan Main, director at The Main Company.

-Find more barn conversion kitchen ideas for your big conversion project.
+You can find more barn conversion kitchen ideas for your big conversion project.